 Thinking about adopting a senior pet?
 Check out this list of shelters in the Snohomish County area.
 Or contact us and we’ll point you in the right direction.
 If you skip over older pets when you’re considering adoption, you may be missing out on one of the greatest loves, so give a senior pet a chance!

-Squirrel, pictured in the above left, is an example of how young and vibrant an old dog can be.
-We almost didn’t believe her age!
-She is actually a senior dog, not puppy, despite her cute looks.
-Her wonderful foster mom uses Tailored Pet Services for potty breaks, and our staff got to see just how much she loves chasing her ball and being with people.
-Please share this with anyone who wants to adopt a pet, or would benefit from having a loving senior pup in their home.
-To adopt Squirrel, contact Old Dog Haven about her status or check out any of their adoptable fosters on their website.
+Please share this article with anyone who wants to adopt a pet, or would benefit from having a loving senior pup in their home.
+To adopt a senior dog, contact Old Dog Haven to check out any of their adoptable fosters on their website.